26th-Official/apple-appstore-scraper/README.md

 ## Features

 - Scrapes app details from the Apple App Store
-- Extracts app name, user rating, developer, and price
+- Extracts app name, user rating, developer, price, and URL
 - **Pause and Resume functionality**: Allows you to pause and resume scraping
+- **In-place counter**: Shows real-time progress with minimal logging

 ## Installation